Nominations

 Positions Open:

-1 Clergy, unfilled term ending 2025
+2 Clergy, term ending 2028

-1 Clergy, term ending 2026
+1 Lay, term ending 2027

 The Disciplinary Board is unique among our elected leadership bodies in that it does not convene for meetings on a regular schedule.
 The disciplinary board meets once annually for an orientation and then serves through the remainder of the year as a pool of members from which panels may be drafted as needed.
 The ideal qualities of a good disciplinary board member include sound judgment and the ability to listen carefully.
 This board is composed of seven persons, four members of the clergy and three lay.
 Clergy members must be canonically and geographically resident within the diocese, and lay members must be adult communicants in good standing who are geographically resident in the diocese.
 Members of the Standing Committee may not also be members of the Disciplinary Board.
 Functions of the Disciplinary Board are listed in the Canons of The Episcopal Church, Title IV.